A Local Discontinuous Galerkin Method for Dirichlet Boundary Control Problems: Conclusions

 \section{Conclusions}

-In this work, we have investigated Dirichlet boundary control for a convection--diffusion equation with $L^2$-boundary controls subject to pointwise constraints, discretized using the LDG method.
+In this work, we have investigated Dirichlet boundary control of a convection--diffusion equation with $L^2$-boundary controls subject to pointwise constraints, discretized using the LDG method.
 The LDG framework naturally incorporates the Dirichlet boundary conditions into the variational formulation, even when the control space is chosen as $L^2(\Gamma)$.
-We have derived general priori error estimates for the fully discrete and the variational discrete approximation of the optimal control problem in convex polygonal domains and presented numerical results that underpin the theoretical predictions, even for small values of the diffusion parameter $\epsilon$.
-As future work, the development of a posteriori error estimates and adaptive discontinuous Galerkin methods could help to further robustify the numerical treatment in the convection dominated case.
+We have derived \x{general a priori} error estimates for both the fully discrete and the variational discrete approximation of the optimal control problem in convex polygonal domains and presented numerical results that for moderate sizes of $\epsilon$ underpin the theoretical predictions \x{for the numerical approximation of Dirichlet boundary control problems}.
+As future work, the development of a posteriori error estimates and adaptive discontinuous Galerkin methods could help to further robustify the numerical treatment in the convection-dominated case.